 Gut Health Begins at Birth

-Things That Are Toxic to Gut Flora
+Things That Are Toxic to Gut Bacteria

-- Increased availability and use of over-the-counter products and medications, like mouthwashes, aspirin, antacids, painkillers, and laxatives.
+- Increased availability and use of over-the-counter products and medications, such as mouthwashes, aspirin, antacids, painkillers, and laxatives.
 NSAIDs, especially, can promote stomach and intestinal bleeding as well as increase the permeability of the entire GI tract.
 When the GI tract is more permeable, larger proteins, bacteria, and toxins are able to enter the bloodstream.
-This situation results in allergic reactions (food allergies), increased stress on the immune system, and the spread of toxins throughout the body.
-Researchers have also found that continued use of NSAIDs for rheumatoid arthritis can disrupt the intestinal mucus lining and flora and may even contribute to the continuance of the disease!
+This results in allergic reactions (food allergies), increased stress on the immune system, and the spread of toxins throughout the body.
+Researchers have also found that continued use of NSAIDs for rheumatoid arthritis can disrupt the intestinal mucus lining and flora and may even contribute to the continuance of the disease.

-- Dramatic changes in our sanitation procedures, including widespread use of cleansers—particularly antibacterial soaps, shampoos, and creams
+- Dramatic changes in our sanitation procedures, including widespread use of cleansers—particularly antibacterial soaps, shampoos, and creams.

 - Chlorinated drinking water.
 Drinking chlorinated water can make it almost impossible to maintain ideal bacterial flora in the gastrointestinal (GI) tract because chlorine kills all bacteria, regardless of whether they are good or bad.